5 Cleaning Habits to Keep Your House Tidy

 5. Assign a time for group cleaning each day

 Assign a task to each member of the family: washing dishes, taking out the rubbish, feeding the pets, or sweeping the floors.
+If you live alone, still try to do it even though it’ll take you longer.

 These are small responsibilities that really make a difference.
 They also help teach your children about responsibility and will help you all live together happily.